 At the same time, to be effective as a business analyst, you must understand the business case of the project in question.
 What is the scope?
 What is the budget?
 What are the key risks?
 How does the organization see the value of the project?

 So, let’s consider some questions around the when, what, and how of the business case.
 When do you need it?
 What should you do?
 How can you approach business case work without creating a business case?
-And when should your ethics as a business analyst tell you that you should refuse to start in on requirements elicitation until you have a one?
+And when should your ethics as a business analyst tell you that you should refuse to start in on the detailed requirements until you have one?
 These are all very different questions.
 But oftentimes our answers muddy the waters because we feel we need to answer all of these questions in one consistent way.

 When do you need a business case?